 Holiday Light Recycling: Don't throw

 away those holiday lights!
-Recycle them December 5, 2016 through
+Recycle them from early December through

 View a list of participating schools and businesses (PDF)